dimpase/M2/Packages-Style-Guide.md

 * Order of arguments:
     * Functions should take arguments in increasing order of complexity.
 For example, if the arguments are an integer and a module, put the integer first.
+    * The argument upon which the function mainly acts should go last.

 * Solutions to puzzles:
     * To get a user symbol, such as "x", use getSymbol "x".
 To get n user variables starting with